 Most everyone assumes that if you're convicted of Driving while intoxicated, there are going to fines, and probably costs.
 Most people have no idea about the other costs of a conviction.
 Some are financial costs, while others are harder to quantify.
 Most of these are not specific to Waco and McLennan County but exist everywhere.
 You want to know what to expect going in.
 Dealing with a criminal conviction is bad enough without being surprised or blindsided by something you had no idea was coming.

 So here's the best list of costs I can come up with.
 Most are specific to DWI cases, but some exist no matter what the charge.
-Not all of these be part of every case; this is simply a list of all the possible costs (and programs) that CAN be imposed in case.
+Not all of these may be part of every case; this is simply a list of all the possible costs (and programs) that CAN be imposed in a case.

 - Suspension of driver's license